All Episodes

 alex jones

-Remember Google said the Republican Party's main affiliation is Nazis on Google.
+Remember, Google said the Republican Party's main affiliation is Nazis on Google.

 And Trump does nothing.

-Again, I'm a big supporter of Trump.
+And again, I'm a big supporter of Trump.

 Glad it's not Hillary.